LucaNoah/gfeller-herbs-wf/README.md

 ### - Manual Tests

-Below is a list of manually run tests for the application:
+Below is a list of manually run tests for the first development cycle application:

 ![Manual Tests](/media/images_readme/manual_tests.PNG)